What Hormones are Produced in the Bones?

 Research has shown that staying active stimulates bone tissue to maintain bone strength.
 While any type of exercise is beneficial for your overall health, resistance training is best for slowing down bone loss.

-Besides getting safe exposure to sunlight, you can ingest vitamin D in foods like broccoli, salmon, and various nuts and seeds.
-Magnesium and vitamin D supplements may improve your bone health.
+Besides getting safe exposure to sunlight, you can boost your vitamin D levels through foods like fatty fish, egg yolks, and fortified dairy products.
+Magnesium and vitamin D supplements may also support bone health when used appropriately.

 Be sure to check with your healthcare provider before starting any supplements.
 Some supplements may interact with certain medications.